ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial3-quasielastic-neutron-scattering/README.md

 particle undergoing brownian motion.
 Since these time scales correspond to short (large $q$) and long (small $q$) wavelength dynamics we should expect good agreements between the GDISF and DISF results at these limits.
+At intermediate values of $q$ this is where so called nongaussian effects occur which results in deviations between the GDISF and DISF results.

+# Question 3:

 # Further reading